All Episodes

 Awesome, awesome.

-So, yeah, guys, Young Thug's free.
+Sorry, so yeah, guys, Young Thug's free.

-Basically, Young Thug didn't win the case, the state just fucking lost it.
+We went over why basically, Young Thug didn't win the case, the state just fucking lost it.

 That's really what it comes down to.

-So, what I kind of want to show you guys was law and crime put out this stuff with Diddy.
+So, what I kind of want to show you guys was Law and Crime put out this stuff with Diddy.

-So I figured let's watch it.
+So, I figured, let's watch it.

 Let's do an update on this.

-Uh Mysterious League of P. Diddy's brutal hotel attack.
+Uh, hold on, mysterious league of P. Diddy's brutal hotel attack.

 Let's see here.